Background pattern

 1. Prepare the injection site

-• Front of the thigh.
+• Front of the thighs.

-• For each injection use a new injection site or a different point within the same injection site.
+• For each injection, use a new injection site or a different point within the same injection site.

 • Do nottouch this area again before administering the injection.